willmeierart/canopy-2020/README.md

-## Canopy
+## Ambiguous Studios

-This is the portfolio site for creative media studio, Canopy, built with NextJS and Apollo Client.
+This is the portfolio site for creative media studio, Ambiguous Studios, built with NextJS and Apollo Client served by a GraphCMS backend.